gear-foundation/gear-wiki/README.md

 [![Publish Status](https://github.com/gear-tech/wiki/workflows/Publish/badge.svg)](https://github.com/gear-tech/wiki/actions/workflows/publish.yml?query=branch%3Amaster)

-This is the Gear documentation portal for developers.
-The information you find here is your start point when developing using the Gear ecosystem.
+Welcome to Gear network documentation portal for developers.
+It provides guides and documentation for everyone who wants to start developing using the Gear ecosystem.
+While our project is developing and growing, it is a modern knowledge base at the moment.
 Contributions are welcome!

 🕸️ https://wiki.gear-tech.io